Save money on flights and foreign transactions with a travel credit card.

 - Get a backup card.
 Keep it safe so you’ll have it if something happens to your primary card.

-You shouldn’t have any problems paying with your credit card in the Netherlands.
-It’s always good to also carry cash, however, as some smaller establishments may not take cards.
+You should have no problems paying with your credit card in the Netherlands.
+However, it’s always good to also carry cash, as some smaller establishments may not take cards.

 Consider a debit card to make cash withdrawals and avoid cash advance fees and APR.
 To save money on your card purchases, make sure you get a credit card without foreign transaction fees.